jaredboynton/ups-governance-demo/SETUP-TEAMS-WEBHOOK.md

 5. **Configure the Teams channel**
 6. **Save and get the HTTP POST URL**

+**Note**: The UPS Governance Demo sends Adaptive Cards, which are fully supported by both native webhooks and Power Automate.

 ## Testing Your Webhook

 Once you have the webhook URL, test it: